Redemption (Star Trek: The Next Generation): Part II

 Picard is aware that while he cannot get involved in the Klingon civil war, the Romulans will likely see it as an opportunity to gain an advantage over the Federation.
-He is put in charge of a fleet of ships to create a blockade between the Klingon and Romulan border.
+He assembles a fleet of ships to create a blockade between the Klingon and Romulan border.
 Many of the Enterprise crew are assigned temporary command of severely undermanned ships.
 Picard initially does not assign Lieutenant Commander Data command of a ship, but after Data questions him about the omission, he gives him the Sutherland.
 Picard arranges the fleet to form a detection network that should observe any cloaked ships that pass the blockade.
 Commander Sela, the Romulan resembling Yar, orders her scientists to find a way to disable the network, but also contacts the Enterprise.
 Sela reveals that she is the daughter of Tasha Yar, who returned to the past on the Enterprise-C 24 years earlier ("Yesterday's Enterprise").
 Sela warns that if Starfleet does not break off the blockade in 20 hours, their fleet will be attacked.

 Meanwhile, Worf is kidnapped by the Duras sisters, who attempt to seduce him to join their cause by marrying B'Etor.
 Worf declines, stating that honor would be subverted and that the Klingon Empire would quickly fall to Romulan control.
 Seeing the cause is defeated, Sela orders Worf to be turned over to the Romulan guard.

 Picard urges Gowron to attack the Duras forces, who are running low on supplies; this will force the Romulans to enter the detection network and be caught by Starfleet.
 Gowron agrees, knowing that association with the Romulans will destroy the Duras family's support and end the civil war.
 The Duras sisters demand the Romulans bring supplies.
 Sela's scientists find they can disrupt part of the network by sending out an energy burst.
 Sela initiates the plan, selecting the Sutherland as the target.
 When the network destabilizes, Picard orders the fleet to retreat and reform the net, but Data observes that he can trace the source of the disruption.
 He orders the firing of torpedoes at specific coordinates, revealing Romulan ships.
 The convoy retreats, and the Duras sisters are forced to end the civil war.
 Worf breaks free in time to secure Toral, but the Duras sisters escape.

 Gowron gives Worf the opportunity to kill Toral by Rite of Vengeance, but he declines to do so because Toral was just a puppet of his aunts.
 Sparing Toral's life, Worf asks Picard to be reinstated into Starfleet, to which Picard gladly agrees.

 Production

-While the first part was being filmed, Ronald Reagan was on set during filming.
+While the first part was being filmed, Ronald Reagan visited the set.